Piyush2912/Multi-modal-Emotion-Analysis-on-COVID-19/README.md

 - The following figure 5 represents sequential steps performed in order to reach to end goal.
 - Firstly, the twitter data is scraped from Twitter using Twitter streaming API.
 - Secondly, the dataset is curated and made in a csv format for each state.
-- Thiirdly, the tweets from the data is cleaned using basic nlp operations like:
+- Thirdly, the tweets from the data is cleaned using basic nlp operations like:
   - converting text into lowercase
   - removing user mentions
   - removing re-tweets